Rethinking Uncertainty Quantification and Entanglement in Image Segmentation: Discussion

 \textbf{Limitations and future directions.} Our study has several limitations.
 Tracking how entanglement evolves during training could shed light on when and why it emerges.
 Studying entanglement as a function of model size would clarify the role of epistemic collapse, which worsens with increasing capacity~\cite{implicit_ensemble_collapse,uq_hole_collapse}.
 Incorporating non-generative AU methods such as TTA~\cite{ayhan2018test} would test whether trends generalize beyond probabilistic models.
-Further, our evaluation is limited to two medical imaging datasets, each with their own flaws.
+Further, our evaluation is limited to three medical imaging datasets, each with their own flaws.
 The aleatoric uncertainty in LIDC is not ideal since nodules are either present or not, with little room for ambiguous mask delineations to have an effect.
-The OOD-shift for LIDC was simulated with augmentations, and while synthetic in nature, we preferred it to the approach by ValUES.
-Their feature based OOD-splits (texture, malignancy) dramatically reduced dataset size, and we found the OOD images to be inherently ambiguous, thus complicating entanglement further by having OOD images with more aleatoric uncertainty.
-Chaksu is relatively small with just 1345 images.
-Both the LIDC and Chaksu data is cropped centrally around the region of interest, which makes the segmentation task unnaturally easy compared to some applications.
-We found it challenging to find high-quality large scale datasets that include multiple expert annotations, which are necessary under the ValUES framework.
+The LIDC and NPC datasets are natively 3D, that we sliced into 2D versions.
+Ideally, the original domain should be used but we wanted to make comparisons with Chaksu consistent.
+All the datasets are cropped centrally around the region of interest, which makes the segmentation task unnaturally easy compared to some applications.
+The ValUES framework requires datasets that include multiple expert annotations, which are scarce due to the large annotation burden.
+As a result most datasets are either relatively small or contain narrow segmentation problems with few structures.
 Future work should focus some of their efforts on acquiring high quality datasets with multiple annotators, to validate the generality of our findings.